jamilkhan-me/site/app/article/vs-code.md

 "We want our editor to feel more like an artist's canvas than a pilot's cockpit." — Caleb Porzio

 If you're using VS Code, you've probably played around with well-designed apps like Arc, Notion, Linear, and other staples of the developer's toolkit.
-There's a certain *cleanliness* to them — hardly anything vies for your attention or gets in your way.
+There's a certain _cleanliness_ to them — hardly anything vies for your attention or gets in your way.
 It's a stellar user experience we've come to know & love.
-It's time we extend this grace to the *developer experience*.
+It's time we extend this grace to the _developer experience_.

 I'll walk you through taking your VS Code from a fresh install to this:

-<GalleryCard
-  src="/assets/vs-code.png"
-  alt="My VS Code setup"
-/>

 ## Make it unobtrusive